oday0311/KSPopoverView_extend/README.md

 2012-5-17

-extend to finish Dropdown
+make support to
+KSPopoverPositionBottomCenter

-oday0311@hotmail.com
+ By oday0311@hotmail.com
 ==========================

 *** KSPopoverView ***